surifirstpin/biplus_documentation/docs/DataRun.md

 - A **numerical value**.
 - A **derived value,** computed based on the values of other fields in a single row.
 For example, Dimensions for "Customer" view includes customer name,customer phone number and customer email etc.
+A measure is a field that uses a SQL aggregate function, such as COUNT, SUM, AVG, MIN or MAX.
+Any field computed based on the values of other measure values is also a measure.
+Measures can be used to filter grouped values.
+For example, measures for a “Sales”
 ## Row Limitation and Runtime display

                   welcome to biplus